 The appearance of Portuguese explorers in India in 1498 was, it’s safe to say, a world-altering event.
-When Vasco da Gama proved that it was possible for European ocean-going vessels to reach India by going around Africa, it meant changes not only for Europe and India, but for the powers in between, whose economies had depended to some extent on their ability to control the Europe-India trade and extract rents from its traffic.
-Here I’m talking about a number of Muslim empires–chief among them the Mamluks, rulers of Egypt and Syria.
-But I’m also talking about Christian Venice, which contested the eastern Mediterranean with the Ottomans because of the money to be made ferrying eastern luxuries across the sea from eastern Mediterranean ports to European customers.
+When Vasco da Gama proved that it was possible for European ocean-going vessels to reach India by going around Africa, it meant changes not only for Europe and India, but for the kingdoms in between, whose economies had depended to one extent or another on extracting rents from Europe-India commercial traffic.
+Here I’m talking about a number of Muslim states–the Ottomans, the Mamluks, the various dynasties that controlled northern India and Iran.
+But I’m also talking about Christian Venice, which made a good deal of bank ferrying eastern luxuries across the Mediterranean Sea to European customers.

-The arrival of the Portuguese did change things for India too, let’s not minimize that.
-It took a while for the full effect to be felt, and by the time it was felt Britain had displaced Portugal, but the Europeans were unlike other trading powers in the Indian Ocean–China, for example, or the various Muslim/Middle Eastern powers–in that they didn’t just want to trade and leave.
-The Europeans, for the most part, weren’t content with setting up their merchant colonies and making money; they wanted control, power.
-They wanted to get involved in local politics and play factions against each other to their own ends.
-As I say, this took a while to really manifest–the most powerful of the Muslim Indian kingdoms, the Mughal Empire, hadn’t even been established yet by 1509–but manifest it did.
+The arrival of the Portuguese changed things for India too, let’s not minimize that.
+It took a while for the full effect to be felt, and by the time it was felt Britain had displaced Portugal, but obviously Indian history would look a lot different if the Europeans had never arrived.
+Their impact took a while to really manifest–the most powerful of the Muslim Indian kingdoms, the Mughal Empire, hadn’t even been established yet by 1509–but manifest it did.

-In all honesty, we could stop here and you’d already know how this story is going to end and why.
-Those Ottoman galleys were the largest and strongest ships in the Mamluk-Ottoman-Gujarati fleet.
-But they were built for Mediterranean-style ship-to-ship combat, with a couple of forward-facing guns and a big old ram on the front, crewed by rowers and archers.
-The bulk of the fleet was made up of tiny Indian dhows, which were too small for cannon altogether.
-The Portuguese were sailing state-of-the-art carracks and caravels, real ships of the line that were built to withstand ocean voyaging, stacked to the brim with cannon, and crewed by experienced naval fighters armed with modern gunpowder firearms and even grenades.
-Despite this technological imbalance, however, at the Battle of Chaul in March 1508, the Mamluk/Ottoman fleet caught a small (maybe 8 ships and no carracks) Portuguese fleet by surprise and came away victorious.
+The Portuguese fleet was outnumbered, but it likely outgunned its adversaries and certainly outclassed them in hand-to-hand combat.
+The Mamluks did have a few large vessels, but the bulk of their fleet was made up of tiny Indian dhows, which were generally too small for cannon.
+The Portuguese fleet included state-of-the-art carracks and caravels, ships that were built to withstand the rigors of long ocean travel and packed with cannon.
+When it came to ship-to-ship fighting the Mamluks brought archers, while the Portuguese soldiers were armed with gunpowder firearms and grenades.
+Despite this technological imbalance, however, at the Battle of Chaul in March 1508, the Mamluk/Gujarati fleet caught a small (maybe 8 ships and no carracks) Portuguese fleet by surprise and came away victorious.
 It was the first time the Portuguese had been defeated in the Indian Ocean.

 It so happens that the Portuguese fleet at Chaul had been commanded by the son of the Portuguese viceroy in India, Francisco de Almeida, and he (the son) had been killed in the fighting.
 Francisco, as you might expect, was out for blood, and as he was due to be replaced as viceroy he had to move fast if he was going to get it.
 He sent a letter to Malik Ayyaz, the Gujarati governor of Diu, announcing his intentions: